FZJ-IEK3-VSA/HiSim/docs/index.rst

 Welcome to HiSim's documentation!
 ==========================================================

 `HiSim` is an open-source Python-package for simulation in building energy systems, and has been under continuous development as part of the project PiegStrom. `HiSim` contains a time step simulation engine and an extendable framework for integration.
-Please, check the :ref:`installation` procedures to install `HiSim` in your local machine.
+The `HiSim` includes multiple components that as discrete elements define together the entire of a designed building energy system.
+Some of the current included components are Building, PV-System, Battery, Seasonal Hydrogen Storage, Gas Heater, Weather and Occupancy Load Profiles (See :numref:`scheme`)

 .. _scheme: